crocoder-dev/web/apps/website/src/content/posts/work-on-big-problems-product-engineer.md

 Users feel the difference too.
 They don’t rave about tiny tweaks, but slash their page‑load time or remove an unecessary workflow step and they’ll thank you with loyalty.
 Solving the pains that actually keep people up at night beats polishing minor annoyances every time.

-Finally, there’s the spark of meaning.
+There is also the spark of meaning, there.
 A bold goal turns a job into a mission, rallying your team through the inevitable rough patches and giving you stories you’ll be proud to tell later.
 Hard problems are harder, but they’re also what make the work worth doing.

-Importantly, a big problem in our work is high-impact by nature.
-Solving it would meaningfully change something for our users, our product, or our business.
-It might be an ambitious new feature that defines the product’s future, a massive performance improvement that saves the company, or an overhaul of an error-prone process that hugely improves customer experience.
-These are the kinds of challenges that, if left unsolved, hold back progress, and if solved, open up new possibilities.

-In summary, choosing to work on big problems accelerates your personal development, creates a greater impact on your company, and delivers higher value to users, all while infusing your work with a greater sense of purpose.
+Choosing to work on big problems accelerates your personal development, creates a greater impact on your company, and delivers higher value to users, all while infusing your work with a greater sense of purpose.
 It’s a win-win scenario for your career and for the people benefiting from your work.

-### Orient Yourself Toward Bigger challenges
+## Seek Problems

 Okay, big problems are great, but how can we actually integrate this mindset into our day-to-day work as engineers?
 It’s one thing to philosophize about ambitious goals, and another to act on them when you have sprint tasks and bug backlogs looming.

-### Seek Problems

 One of the most valuable habits you can build is stepping back to ask: What’s the actual problem here?
 Not just the task in front of you, but the real pain or opportunity behind it.
 Sometimes the ticket in Jira is just the surface of something deeper.
 So zoom out.
 What’s hurting the team or the product the most right now?

 And hey, if you spot something important that no one else seems to be talking about, like a bug users keep running into or some tech debt that’s slowing down every sprint, say something.
 Or better yet, start poking at it.
 A lot of high-impact work doesn’t show up in your backlog; you have to go looking for it.
 Be the kind of teammate who sees those things and says, “I’ve got this.”
 It might mean pitching a project that wasn’t on the roadmap, or jumping on the thing everyone’s been quietly avoiding.
 That kind of initiative is what separates people doing work from people doing the right work.

-### Connect Your Work to the Bigger Picture
+## Connect Your Work to the Bigger Picture

 It’s easy to get lost in implementation details.
 You’re fixing bugs, building features, merging PRs... but at some point it helps to stop and ask: Why does this even matter?